Telos-Consilium/ouroboros-contracts/docs/minter.md

 }
 ```

-Storing `feeBps` and `dueTime` as `uint16` and `uint40`, respectively, makes the `Order` struct fit in two 32-byte storage slots, reducing gas costs for storage operations.
+Storing `feePpm` and `dueTime` as `uint32` and `uint40`, respectively, makes the `Order` struct fit in two 32-byte storage slots, reducing gas costs for storage operations.

 ## Core Mechanics